petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ## Installing and Configuring the Solr Connector

 Once the connector is installed, the default configuration works for a test installation because the default values in the Liferay Connector to Solr match Solr's own defaults.
 See the [Configuration Reference](#solr-connector-configuration-reference) for the complete list of available settings.
-At a minimum, the read and write URLs must be configured for the connector in production environments.
+At a minimum, you must configure the read and write URLs for the connector in production environments.

-It's most common to make your edits to the Solr connector's default configurations using a configuration file deployed to Liferay's `osgi/configs` folder:
+It is most common to make your edits to the Solr connector's default configurations using a configuration file deployed to Liferay's `osgi/configs` folder:

 1. Name the file

    ```
    com.liferay.portal.search.solr8.configuration.SolrConfiguration.config